AO-StreetArt/Aesel/docs/pages/Asset_API.rst

 collections of assets are expected to be downloaded for each object, and so registering to a scene is expected to incur a large set of downloads to collect all of the assets within that scene.

+When authentication is active, assets are associated to the user that creates them and can be public or private.
+Users can only interact with assets that are either public, or that they own.

 Asset Creation
 ~~~~~~~~~~~~~~